totalnoMartina/aromatic-experience/README.md

 # Issues

+There was some issues while setting up Facebook Login, as I had another app connecte to Facebook Login button earler, deleting it did not yet solve the issue as this is what I am getting, possibly when fully deployet it should work as I triple checked everything and have not found yet a better solution then setting Debug to 'False' and trying it again.

 # Deployment

-**How to fork the GitHub Repository**
+**How to fork this GitHub Repository**

-Forking the repository allows you to make a copy of the original in your GitHub account, and make changes without affecting the original.

 1. Log onto Github.
-2. From the list of repositories, select CatherineTrevor/the_marketing_ally.
-3. At the top of the repository, select the "Fork" button.
+2. Navigate to this direct link for the repository [here](https://github.com/totalnoMartina/aromatic-experience) or type in search 'totalnoMartina/aromatic-experience'
+3. You can fork any repo by clicking the fork button in the upper right hand corner of a repo page.
+Now click Fork.
+4. When you fork a repo on GitHub, the forked repo is copied to your GitHub account, and you can edit it as the repo owner.
+5. GitHub will take you to your copy (your fork) of the 'aromatic-experience' repository.
 4. This should create a copy within your account.

 **How to run this project locally**